 This is just a quick post to let everybody know, that I’ve successfully completed my thru-hike of the John Muir Trail in California.
-It was a really awesome adventure, I guess, it’s one of the coolest things I’ve ever done!
+What an awesome adventure, it’s probably one of the coolest things I’ve ever done!
 The hike and the scenery have by far exceeded my expectations!

-I did not encounter major problems, was fortunate enough to have no injuries at all (not even blisters, chafing or a twisted ankle) and also all the gear held up well, nothing important was broken or lost.
+I did not encounter any problems, was fortunate enough to have no injuries at all (not even blisters, chafing or a twisted ankle) and also all the gear held up well, nothing important was broken or lost.
 I’m really surprised everything went so smoothly!
-Mehr lesen…

 I start at 7:45 and the first thing I see in the morning is a boy in a bathrobe.
 Am I really awake already?

 A windy night is followed by a windy morning, so I pack up quickly and start hiking just as Rob, Peter and John start preparing breakfast.

 I have about 650 meters remaining to climb to Forester Pass.
 There is a lake half way up that seems to be protected from the wind.
 There I cook my breakfast at one of the few tiny campsites so many hikers have aimed for yesterday.